Nephew20/README-Generator/README.md

   ## License
- Click on the link to learn more aboutMIT
+ Click on the link to learn more about the MIT license

   https://opensource.org/licenses/MIT